spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 that support extensions and for packages that provide build tools, is to require *their dependents* to have some environment variables set.

-The mechanism is similar to the what we just saw, except that we override the :py:func:`setup_dependent_environment <spack.package.PackageBase.setup_dependent_environment>` function, which takes one additional argument, i.e. the dependent spec that needs the modified environment.
+The mechanism is similar to what we just saw, except that we override the :py:func:`setup_dependent_environment <spack.package.PackageBase.setup_dependent_environment>` function, which takes one additional argument, i.e. the dependent spec that needs the modified environment.
 Let's practice completing the ``mpich`` package: